Drawing

 Networks

-Functions to visualise networks and temporal networks
+Functions to visualize networks and temporal networks

 animate_temporal_network(temporal_network, color_temporal='red', color_constant='silver', width_scale=1.5, with_labels=True, pos=None, ax=None, interval=20, frames=None)[source]